-The National Register of Historic Places (NRHP) was authorized by the National Historic Preservation Act of 1966 to encourage the preservation of districts, sites, buildings, structures, and objects significant in the history, architecture, archeology, engineering and culture of the United States of America.
-Our sources for NRHP listings in San Francisco are the National Park Service websites: National Register of Historic Places and National Register Research Database.
+NRHP Listings in San Francisco: The National Register of Historic Places (NRHP) was authorized by the National Historic Preservation Act of 1966 to encourage the preservation of districts, sites, buildings, structures, and objects significant in the history, architecture, archeology, engineering and culture of the United States of America.

-California Historical Landmarks are buildings, structures, sites, or places that have been determined to have statewide historical significance.
-State landmarks are recommended by the State Historical Resources Commission, approved by the appropriate County Board of Supervisors, and officially designated by the Director of California State Parks.
+California Historical Landmarks in San Francisco: Buildings, structures, sites, or places that have been determined to have statewide historical significance.
 Most California Historical Landmarks have commemorative plaques.
-Our source for California landmarks is the California Office of Historic Preservation.

 It was the fall of 1970.
 Rex Reed and Truman Capote were missed at the Beverly Sills opening night post-opera ball.
 They, along with Mrs. Johnny Carson and Mrs. Sam Spiegel, were squeezing their way through the sold-out crowd at a Chinese movie house in San Francisco, where a group of flamboyant, radical hippies called The Cockettes had donned their wigs, makeup and petticoats for a midnight revue....